intellij-rust/intellij-rust/CONTRIBUTING.md

 ### IDEA

-For development you'd need IDEA with Kotlin plugin (which is shipped by default starting from 14.1)

 You can get the latest Intellij IDEA Community Edition [here](https://www.jetbrains.com/idea/download/).
 You can also get the version from EAP channel [here](https://confluence.jetbrains.com/display/IDEADEV/EAP).

+Import the plugin project as you would do with any other gradle based project.
-To import the project just: `Ctrl + Shift + A`, `Import project` or `File`, `New`, `Project from existing sources`, and select `build.gradle` from the root directory of the plugin.
+For example, `Ctrl + Shift + A`, `Import project` and select `build.gradle` from the root directory of the plugin.

+To run or deug plugin from within the IDE use "gradle task" run configuration for `runIdea` task.
+Another important task is `generate`.
+Use it if you change `.flex` or `.bnf` files to generate the lexer and the parser.

+To run test, execute "test" gradle task, or navigate to the interesting test method, class or package and press `Ctrl+Shift+F10`.

 # Contributing